it’s never too late to get going – breaking latest news-breakinglatest.news-Breaking Latest News

 Physical activity like a drug: it must be dosed

 Physical activity works like a drug and just like a medicine if under dosed it doesn’t work and if taken in excess it can give dangerous side effects.
-For this during training sessions one must not expose oneself to unnecessary overloads causing damage and trauma, especially for sedentary people who have never exercised. therefore recommendable to carry out one specialist sports doctor – suggests Beltrami – not only to assess the state of health and fitness for physical practice, but also to identify any contraindications to carrying out certain activities or exercises.
+For this during training sessions one must not expose oneself to unnecessary overloads causing damage and trauma, especially for sedentary people who have never exercised. «It is therefore advisable to carry out a specialist sports doctor – suggests Beltrami – not only to evaluate the state of health and suitability for physical practice, but also to identify any contraindications to carrying out certain activities or exercises”.

 Combined strength and endurance training